 Bao’s Graduate thesis film, Julian, made its world premiere at the Palm Springs International ShortsFest where it won the Best Student Documentary Award.
-It will be screening at the San Diego Asian Film Festival and having its East Coast premiere at DOC NYC in November.
+It also screened at the San Diego Asian Film Festival and DOC NYC .

 Here is a Q & A with Bao from DOC NYC where he premiered his thesis film in 2013.